overthink/overthink.github.io/_posts/2017-01-30-typescript-project-setup-with-npm.markdown

 };
 ```

-### npm run commands
+### Add npm script section

-So you can do stuff like `npm run build`, etc. Add this to `package.json`.
-The
+i.e. `npm run` commands for automation.

-only semi-interesting thing here is that I'm not relying on globally installed
+Add this to `package.json`.
+The only semi-interesting thing here is that I'm
-webpack.
+not relying on globally installed webpack.

 ```text
   // add to package.json